 Why Choose Dr. Mohit Sood for a Chemical Peel?

 Because they involve the use of chemicals, facial peels should not be taken lightly.
 Ensuring positive results in a safe manner requires you to choose a provider who is knowledgeable and has your best interests in mind.
-Dr. Sood is that type of doctor, as his other patients will happily attest.
+Dr. Sood is that type of doctor, as his other New Jersey patients will happily attest.